Top Tips for Making a Memorial Video

 Here are a few tips to assist you with the process:

-- Consider the music - If the music has a slow beat or rhythm, you will want to take your time with photos – generally 5-6 seconds and not any longer.
-If it is a photo with lots of details or people, you can add a few more seconds, but don’t do this for all your photos.
+- Consider the music - If the music has a slow beat or rhythm, you will want to take your time with photos -- generally 5-6 seconds and not any longer.
+If it is a photo with lots of details or people, you can add a few more seconds, but do not do this for all your photos.
 If the song is a bit more upbeat, try to time the cut for each photo to the beat.

 - Transitions - Fade in and out or just cut right to the next photo?
 A typical rule of thumb is to use faded transitions when using slower music.
 It will provide a smooth and relaxing display of one photo to the next.
 However, if you have more upbeat music, then you may want to consider not using a transition; again editing to the beat.
 The use of whimsical transitions such as a barn door, flying star, or other similar transitions are out-of-date and are not recommended.